So that you know what’s what, here’s an overview of who’s who at PCX…

 This four day dance party is brought to you by the Swingtown Rebels “Committee of Awesome Events”.
 Everyone wears multiple hats and pitches in with ideas, effort and enthusiasm to the whole event, but also gets to wear their own special hats (metaphorically speaking)!

-Alicia Moggre – Team Captain, Saturday and Sunday daytime event manager, band co-ordinator
+Alicia Moggre – Team Captain, Saturday and Sunday daytime event manager, band/venue co-ordinator, hosting co-coordinator, general responder to emails

-Nathan Allpress – Artist in Chief, Registrations and volunteer co-ordinator, Friday evening and Sunday late night event manager
+Nathan Allpress – Artist in Chief, Registrations and volunteer co-coordinator, Friday evening and Sunday late night event manager

-Sandra Frank – Website guru, spreadsheet whiz, Thursday night event manager
+Sandra Frank – Website guru, spreadsheet whiz, Thursday night event manager, back-up Sunday afternoon event manager, ice-cream connoisseur

-Liz Horton – Promotion honcho, Sunday evening event manager
+Liz Horton – Promotion honcho, Sunday evening event manager, volunteer co-coordinator

-Caroline Halliwell – Assistant-Quartermaster, Saturday late night event manager
+Caroline Halliwell – Saturday late night event manager, design specialist

 This is an enthusiastic, hardworking crew of folks who volunteer large amounts of their time, effort and love behind the scenes to bring this event to you, just for the love of swing dancing and the rewards of seeing so many people enjoying the festival!